wp-plugins/nextgen-facebook/readme.txt

 * `ngfb_caption` : The caption used by Tumblr, Pinterest, and Twitter sharing buttons.
 * `ngfb_quote` : The quote text used by the Tumblr sharing button.

-The following list of NGFB filters receive and must return a single *array*.
+The following list of NGFB filters are provided, and must return, a single *array*.

 * `ngfb_topics` : An array of build-in Topics.
 The default list is from [Wikipedia](http://en.wikipedia.org/wiki/Category:Websites_by_topic).
 * `ngfb_tags` : An array of WordPress and NextGEN Gallery tags (if applicable and allowed by settings) used in the article:tag meta tags.